dafacto/moneyforsomething/_chapters/03_what-is-financial-freedom.md

 ## The 25X rule

-There’s a rule of thumb that says once you’ve saved 25 times your annual expenses—*you are financially free*, meaning that if you withdraw no more than 4% of your invested savings each year, it’s statistically unlikely you’ll ever run out of money.
+There’s a rule of thumb that says once you’ve saved 25 times your annual expenses—*you are financially free*.
+How does this work?
+Because, statistically, if you withdraw no more than 4% of your well-invested savings each year, it’s unlikely you’ll ever run out of money.

 Say you want to stop working, and need $120,000 per year to cover your expenses.
 In this case you’d need to save $3 million to achieve financial freedom.
 If you could live on $40,000 per year, you’d only need $1 million.